scottaohara/accessible_modal_window/README.md

 ### JavaScript breakdown

-For a high level breakdown, please review the [version 2 release article](http://www.scottohara.me/article/modal-window-revisited.html).
-For an in depth break down of what each function is doing, you can review the [documented JavaScript file](https://github.com/scottaohara/accessible_modal_window/blob/master/assets/js/a11y.modal.js).
+For a high level breakdown, please review the [version 2 release article](http://www.scottohara.me/blog/2016/09/07/revised-modal-window.html).
+For an break down of what each function is doing, you can review the [documented JavaScript file](https://github.com/scottaohara/accessible_modal_window/blob/master/assets/js/a11y.modal.js).

 ### Additional Functionality